gmcginnis/gmcginnis.github.io/resume.markdown

 ## Honors and Awards
 ### Reed College
+June 2022 - Commendation for Excellence in the 2021–22 academic year  |  Office of the President
 July 2021 - Commendation for Excellence in the 2020–21 academic year  |  Office of the President
 April 2021 - “April Fool’s” Data Visualization Contest Winner  |  Dept. of Mathematics
 November 2021 - Data Visualization Contest Category Winner: Most Visually Appealing  |  Dept. of Mathematics